Up to 20% off our most popular kits and accessories.

 Correctly positioning and aiming MIMO antennas is crucial to getting the best performance to your Cudy 5G P5 Router, or indeed any other router.

-We've compiled a detailed 4x4 MIMO instruction manual to accompany our own MIMO Antenna Kits, where we go into depth on the best ways to aim the antennas.
+We've actually compiled detailed instruction manuals for our 4x4 MIMO antennas, mainly the QuadMini Manual and QuadPro Manual, where we go into depth on the best ways to aim each antenna.

 The goal is to find the best location and direction for the antenna(s), to maximize data rates to the Cudy 5G P5 Router.
 It can take a little patience, but can have a huge impact – it’s worth a bit of extra effort!